CANCER TREATMENT WITH MEDICAL MARIJUANA IN FLORIDA

-When a cancer produces a tumor, that fact can encourage a misdiagnosis of a patient’s symptoms.
+When cancer produces a tumor, that fact can encourage a misdiagnosis of a patient’s symptoms.
 For instance, a patient with prostate cancer experiences a decreased ability to hold the content of his bladder for a normal period of time; he wants to relieve himself frequently.
-That same symptom shows up among men that suffer with an enlarged but benign prostate.
+That same symptom shows up among men that suffer from an enlarged but benign prostate.

-Cancer patients, both those with and without tumors tend to feel weak, because the growing cells are sapping their energy.
+Cancer patients, both those with and without tumors tend to feel weak because the growing cells are sapping their energy.
 Still, other conditions can cause weakness.
 For example, an anemic patient feels weak because his or her body lacks a sufficient amount of iron.

 How Medical Marijuana Helps Treat Cancer